AdobeDocs/campaign-learn.en/help/tutorial-get-started-with-acv8-migrating-from-acs/get-started-for-marketers.md

 jira: KT-15788
 ---

-# Get started with Adobe Campaign v8 for marketers
+# Get started with Adobe Campaign v8 for marketers - Reference guide

-This tutorial gives an overview over the key functionality of Campaign v8.
+This guide gives an overview over the key functionality of Campaign v8.
 It is for marketers migrating from Campaign Standard to Campaign v8.

 You can access Adobe Campaign v8 via the client console or the Web user interface.
-This web interface lets you create, manage and execute key marketing actions.
+The web interface lets you create, manage and execute key marketing actions.

 ## Access and Explore the Campaign Web User Interface